ADMISSIONS INTO YEAR 7 (FROM YEAR 6)

 Our admissions processes follow those set out by Camden LA.

 Parliament Hill School is an extremely popular school and attracts many families in the community.
 It admits 180 students into Year 7.
 Applications for places at the school are made through the London Borough of Camden for students residing in Camden.
 Students in other London boroughs should apply through the borough in which they live.
-Primary headteachers have copies of the application form or they can be obtained from the Education Officer, Crowndale Centre, tel: 020 7974 1625.
+Primary headteachers have copies of the application form or they can be obtained from Camden Admissions, 5 St Pancras Square, London N1C 4AG tel: 020 7974 1625.

 Our Open Evening and Open Mornings in October for prospective students and their parents provide an opportunity for parents to meet and talk with staff and students.
 Our Year 9 students act as guides to show visitors round the school.
 Talks are given by the Headteacher on each of these dates.
 All admissions at Parliament Hill School follow Camden’s admissions criteria.